 We want to make our societies more sustainable by developing innovative biotechnology-production platforms in the lab that can be translated into the real world.
 With this development and translation of technology, we aspire to make an impact on reducing the emissions of carbon dioxide (CO2) into the atmosphere or by combining carbon capture and utilization into useful products.
-In our research group and spin-off start-up companies, microbes that originated from our environment are put to work in bioreactors to make biological conversions.
-Through gas fermentation, it is even possible to use CO2 and/or carbon monoxide (CO) as a carbon course by feeding in gases as the only substrate.
+In the Angenent research group and spin-off start-up companies, microbes that originated from our environment are put to work in bioreactors to make biological conversions.
+Through gas fermentation, it is even possible to use CO2 and/or carbon monoxide (CO) as a carbon course by feeding in gases as the singular substrate.